Şevkefza Sultan: Early life

-Of Circassian origin, Şevkefza Kadın was born on 12 December 1820 and she was presented at the age of seven during the reign of Sultan Mahmud II, by the first imam, Zeynelabidin Efendi.
+Of Mingrelian and Circassian origin, Şevkefza Kadın was born on 12 December 1820 and she was presented at the age of seven during the reign of Sultan Mahmud II, by the first imam, Zeynelabidin Efendi.
 She served the Sultan for seven or eight years as a dancer in his presence.
-She was then attached to the entourage of the one of Sultan's consort Nurtab Kadın.
+She was then attached to the entourage of Nurtab Kadın, one of Sultan's consorts.

-She has been described as a woman of extraordinary beauty, of medium height, curvy, with black eyes and hair, and very kindly, but not very intelligent, very influenced and devoid of cunning.
-Abdülmejid falled in love with her beauty and married her in 1839.
+She has been described as a woman of extraordinary beauty, of medium height, curvy, with black eyes and hair, and very kindly, but not very intelligent, easy to influence and devoid of cunning.
+Abdülmejid fell in love with her beauty and married her in 1839.

 Marriage

 Şevkefza married Abdulmejid in on 1 August 1839.
-She was given the title of "BaşIkbal".
+She was given the title of "Baş Ikbal".
 On 21 September 1840, a year after the marriage, she gave birth to her first child, a son, Şehzade Mehmed Murad (later Murad V).
 On 20 October 1842, she gave birth to her second child, a daughter, Aliye Sultan in the Old Beşiktaş Palace.
 The princess died at the age of two on 10 July 1845.

 In 1843, she was elevated to the title of "Fourth Kadın", In 1845 to the title of "Third Kadın", and in 1849, to the title of "Second Kadın".
 Charles White, who visited Istanbul in 1843, said following about her:

 During her tenure as a consort she became jealous of Serfiraz Hanim, another consort who had great influence on the sultan, and destroyed her reputation by spreading the rumor that she was having a forbidden adulterous affair with a palace guard.

 Upon Abdülmejid's death in 1861, she attempted to put their son Murad on the throne as he had wished, bypassing the rightful heir, Abdülmejid's younger half-brother, Abdülaziz.
-According to the chronicles of her ladies-in-waiting, the attempt was not a her idea, because she was devoted to her son but lacked the courage and cunning to devise such a plan, and was instead instigated by Servetseza Kadin, Abdülmejid's First Consort who loved Murad as a herself son, and her handmaid Nakşifend Kalfa.
+According to the chronicles of her ladies-in-waiting, the attempt was not her idea, because she was devoted to her son but lacked the courage and cunning to devise such a plan, and was instead instigated by Servetseza Kadin, Abdülmejid's First Consort who loved Murad as a son, and her handmaid Nakşifend Kalfa.
 The attempt failed and all three were hated by Pertevniyal Sultan, Abdülaziz's mother, who denied them any request during his reign.